nimiq/core-rs-albatross/README.md

-# Nimiq 2.0 implementation in Rust
+# Nimiq Proof-of-Stake

 ![nimiq](https://raw.githubusercontent.com/nimiq/designs/master/logo/RGB/colored/png/nimiq_logo_rgb_horizontal.png)

-> Rust implementation of the Nimiq 2.0 blockchain node
+> Rust implementation of the Nimiq Proof-of-Stake blockchain.

 [![Build Status](https://github.com/nimiq/core-rs-albatross/actions/workflows/build+test.yml/badge.svg?branch=albatross)](https://github.com/nimiq/core-rs-albatross/actions/workflows/build+test.yml?query=branch%3Aalbatross)
 [![dependency status](https://deps.rs/repo/github/nimiq/core-rs-albatross/status.svg)](https://deps.rs/repo/github/nimiq/core-rs-albatross)

 **[Nimiq](https://nimiq.com/)**  is a frictionless payment protocol for the web.

 This repository is currently under development.
-It contains the implementation of the Nimiq 2.0 protocol: a Proof-of-stake blockchain based on the [Albatross](https://arxiv.org/abs/1903.01589) consensus algorithm.
+It contains the implementation of the Nimiq Proof-of-Stake protocol based on the [Albatross](https://arxiv.org/abs/1903.01589) consensus algorithm.

-Nimiq 2.0 was conceived with performance in mind without sacrificing security.
+Nimiq Proof-of-Stake was conceived with performance in mind without sacrificing security.

 Currently, the protocol can be exercised in an environment aimed for developers where bugs are expected to happen.
 For more detailed information about how to connect and use the testnet network, please refer to the [Testnet](#testnet) section.